 At one end is the BIAS Stand (aka the Ealing Road Terrace), which up to 2007, was an open terrace that was given to away supporters.
 However the Club have now erected a roof on this end and decided to give it back to the home fans.
 This should really help boost the atmosphere within the stadium.
 Interestingly the sponsors of the terrace BIAS are not a company but the Brentford Independent Association of Supporters.
 Opposite is the Brook Road Stand.
 This stand which was opened in 1986, is a strange affair; a small double decker stand that has seating on the first tier and terracing below.
 It is known affectionately by the Brentford fans as the 'Wendy House'.
 The ground is complete with a set of four imposing floodlights.
 Griffin Park is also used for Chelsea reserve team matches.

-The Club have signalled their intention to leave Griffin Park and move to a new stadium, with the Club's owner purchasing a potential site at Lionel Road (in-between Kew Bridge Railway Station and the M4), just under two miles away from the present ground.
-It is believed that the Club will now seek planning permission from Hounslow Council to build a 20,000 capacity stadium, that could also be shared with London Welsh Rugby Club.
+The Club have receivedo planning permission to build a new 20,000 capacity stadium, at Lionel Road (in-between Kew Bridge Railway Station and the M4).
+The site is just under two miles away from Griffin Park.
+The scheme will also see the construction of 910 flats and a hotel.
+The stadium may also be shared with London Welsh Rugby Club.
 If things go to plan then Brentford could be kicking off in their new home for the start of the 2016/17 season.

 |What Is It Like For Visiting Supporters?|

 housed in the Brook Road Stand at one end of the ground.
 This covered

 two tiered stand has 600 seats in its upper tier and

 room for around 1,000 fans below in the terrace.
 The